ZQland/ZQland/README.md

 - 👋 Hi, I’m @ZQland
-- 👀 I’m interested in basketball, Valorant, working out, and just enjoying life
+- 👀 I’m interested in basketball, working out, Valorant and just enjoying life
 - 🌱 I’m currently learning full-stack development and blockahin development.
 - 💞️ I’m looking to collaborate on an on-chain voting system.
 - 📫 How to reach me ...